SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 IDisposable subscription = cold.Subscribe((result) => { Console.WriteLine(result); });
 ```

-### Use Metrics
+### Using Hystrix Metrics

 As `HystrixCommand` instances run, they generate metrics and status information on outcomes and latency and thread pool usage.
 This information can be useful in monitoring and managing your applications.
 The Hystrix Dashboard lets you extract and view these metrics in real time.

-With Steeltoe, you can currently choose from two dashboards.
+With Steeltoe, you can currently choose from two dashboards to view the captured metrics.

 The first is the [Netflix Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard).
-This dashboard is appropriate when you are not running your application on Cloud Foundry -- for example, when you are developing and testing your application locally on your desktop.
+This dashboard is appropriate when you are not running your application on Cloud Foundry/Tanzu Application Service -- for example, when you are developing and testing your application locally on your desktop.

-The second is the [Spring Cloud Services Hystrix Dashboard](https://docs.pivotal.io/spring-cloud-services/1-5/common/circuit-breaker/).
+The second is the [Spring Cloud Services Hystrix Dashboard](https://docs.vmware.com/en/Spring-Cloud-Services-for-VMware-Tanzu/2.1/spring-cloud-services/GUID-index.html).
 This dashboard is part of the [Spring Cloud Services v2](https://docs.pivotal.io/spring-cloud-services/) offering and is made available to applications through the normal service instance binding mechanisms on Cloud Foundry.

-> As of Spring Cloud Services 3.0, the Hystrix Dashboard has been deprecated.
-The dashboard is still supported in version 2.1
+> As of Spring Cloud Services 3.x, the Hystrix Dashboard has been deprecated.
+The dashboard is still supported in version 2.x.

 You should use the `Steeltoe.CircuitBreaker.Hystrix.MetricsEventsCore` package in an ASP.NET Core application when targeting the Netflix Hystrix Dashboard.
 When added to your application, it exposes a new REST endpoint in your application: `/hystrix/hystrix.stream`.
 This endpoint is used by the Netflix dashboard in receiving `SSE` metrics and status events from your application.